aannapureddy/faux_sure/README.md

-## Faux Sure: The REPL object manager for ProtoTyping domain logic with objects and relations.
+## Faux Sures: The REPL object manager for ProtoTyping domain logic with objects and relations.
 For Python.
-Faux Sure provides a heavily typed system with immediate validation checks to provide a tactile experience while exploring complex domain logic.
+Faux Sures provides a heavily typed system with immediate validation checks to provide a tactile experience while exploring complex domain logic.
-Faux Sure is designed for use in a python shell, a notebook, or a short script.
+Faux Sures is designed for use in a python shell, a notebook, or a short script.
 The self evaluating Fields system triggers everytime you set an attribute on a model, giving you guardrails while you play around with data.
 All while encapsulating logic in the Model definition itself

 ### Current Development:
 - This package is still in its infancy see below for current issues